The Differences Between Stock & Forex Trading

 Key Differences Between Stock and Forex

 It can be difficult to trade stocks in that multiple stock exchanges around the globe carry an equally myriad number of tradable assets, such as those listed in S&P 500 or FTSE 100.
-Meanwhile, foreign exchange has really only three major pairs that receive majority of daily liquidity, namely EUR/USD, USD/JPY, GBP/USD or AUD USD.
+Meanwhile, foreign exchange has only three major pairs that receive the majority of daily liquidity, namely EUR/USD, USD/JPY, GBP/USD or AUD USD.
 Other major and cross-currency pairs like NZD/USD or GBP/AUD play an equally important role, though.
 For a novice or even an intermediate trader who does not yet have the mental faculty nor the technical tools to keep track of multiple assets, forex tends to be a better fit.

 Access to stocks is limited, with markets opening at 9:30 AM on Monday and closing at 4:00 PM same day.
 This schedule repeats until Friday.
-The forex, market, on the other hand, is open 24/5, opening at Sunday 5:00 PM EST and closing at Friday 5:00 PM EST. Around the globe, an exchange opens and closes, giving forex traders access to liquidity any time of the day.
+The forex, market, on the other hand, provides longer trading hours, open 24/5, opening at Sunday 5:00 PM EST and closing at Friday 5:00 PM EST. Around the globe, an exchange opens and closes, giving forex traders access to liquidity any time of the day.
 This can be a favourable feature for people who are working day jobs and can only trade during early morning hours or late nights or outside market hours.
 In the case of ECN trading where there is no dealing desk and trade is done electronically, trading can be done 24 hours a day, 7 days a week.

 Similarities Between Stock and Forex